 ARTH 220.
 Rock, Paper, Sword: The Media of the Ancient and Medieval World (4A)

 An introduction to the art of the ancient and medieval world.
 This course examines how different Western, Asian, and Islamic cultures approached art in these media.
 Exploring rock involves both architecture and sculptural representation; examining paper engages issues of two-dimensional media and the sweeping changes caused by the introduction of paper; and considering the sword includes both the production of metalwork and the artistic scope of ancient and medieval empires.
 The course will emphasize cultural interaction between empires, nations, and geographic regions through economic, artistic, and political exchange.
 Geographic areas of focus include Northern Europe and the Ancient Mediterranean, West and Central Asia, India, and the dominant powers of East Asia: China, Korea, and Japan.
-This course satisfies the Core Curriculum requirement in Arts.
+This course satisfies the Core Curriculum requirement in Humanities.

 ARTH 223.
 Introduction to Latin American Art (4AF)

 An introduction to the art and architecture of Latin American from the pre-Columbian period to the present day.
 Topics include the culture and creative production of the Maya, Inca, and Aztec people; the role of art and material culture as a tool of colonization and religious conversion, as well as a form of colonial resistance; the rise of national independence movements and an art academy; the role of art and visual culture in the evolving construction of native and national histories in the twentieth century; and the relationship between contemporary art and Latinx identity in the present day.
 The course will especially emphasize the interaction between indigenous traditions and memory, and imported styles and ideas.
 Geographic areas of focus will include Spanish-speaking North, Central, and South America, including present-day Argentina, Cuba, Mexico, Peru, the US-Mexico border, and Venezuela.
-This course satisfies Core Curriculum requirement in Cultural Perspectives.
+This course satisfies the Core Exploration Cultural Literacy requirement.

 ARTH 250.
 Topics in Western Art History (4)